 Look at fitness not as a chore, but as playtime.
 What do you love to do?
 For me, it’s playing in the woods.
 I will run for miles just incredibly happy being outside galloping along single track trail.
 Instead of trying to squeeze into a fitness mold that is the latest “10 Minutes to a Bikini Booty,” do something that brings you joy.
 Love to roller skate?
 Great!
 Get your roll on at the rink.
 Tango?
 Go dance your pants off.

 And, fail!
 Yes, fail!
+Time to break free of fear!
 Try something new with complete disregard to what others may say or think.
 Do something because you want it.
 Chances are you’ll find yourself along the way, discover your strengths, and grow from the experience.
 And, guess what, all of a sudden you’re setting your own expectations and defining your own value.

 And so I leave you with this: Get outside and PLAY!